twilio/twilio-voice-react-native/PULL_REQUEST_TEMPLATE.md

  - [ ] Tested code changes and observed the expected behavior on example app
  - [ ] A visual inspection of the `Files changed` tab was made prior to submitting the pull request ensuring the style guide was followed

+> All third-party contributors acknowledge that any contributions they provide will be made under the same open-source license that the open-source project is provided under.

+- [ ] I acknowledge that all my contributions will be made under the project's license.

 ## Description

 [Description of the Pull Request]